CinnamonHoneyToast/learnings/README.md

 # Learnings

-A repository where Huster's keep all the materials that they learn't and want to share with others.
+A repository where Sophists keep track of all the materials that they learn and want to share with others.